 Exit cap disapplied

 On 12 February 2021, HM Treasury [HMT] published the Exit Payment Cap Directions 2021 [the Directions].
 The Directions disapply regulations 3, 9 and 12 of the Restriction of Public Sector Exit Payment Regulations 2020 [the 2020 Regulations] with immediate effect.
-This means the exit cap does not apply to exits that take place in England on or after 12 February 2021.
+This means the exit cap does not apply to exits that take place on or after 12 February 2021.

 HMT has provided further information in the Restriction of Public Sector Exit Payments: Guidance on the 2020 Regulations [the Guidance].
 HMT confirms in the Guidance that: